-What you can do if you are concerned and require urgent mental health support: - you can call the Central Access Point (CAP) on 0808 800 3302 who have a 24 hour urgent mental health support line. - Speak to an adult friend or someone you can trust as soon as you can - Speak to your school nurse or social worker - Call 111 (24 hours, 7 days a week) - Call your GP If you require urgent medical attention, go straight to the local Accident and Emergency Department.
+What you can do if you are concerned and require urgent mental health support: - you can call NHS 111 option 2 - Speak to an adult friend or someone you can trust as soon as you can - Speak to your school nurse or social worker - Call your GP If you require urgent medical attention, go straight to the local Accident and Emergency Department.
 In an extreme situation, it might be necessary to contact the police or ambulance service.
 Please only attend accident and emergency services if it is vital to do so for emergency medical attention.
 Whoever you speak to, please give them as much information as possible to allow the mental health practitioner to make an informed assessment.
 Be clear about the changes in your behaviour and feelings that have prompted you to make contact.
 You will not be wasting anyone's time.
 How do I know if I need some support with my mental health?
 Have you felt anxious or sad over the past few weeks?
 Are these feelings not going away?
 Are you sleeping a lot more or less than usual?
 Are you avoiding doing activities you usually enjoy?
 For example, seeing friends or playing a certain sport?
 Are you having unusual angry or emotional outbursts?
 Did you answer yes to any of these questions?
 If so, you may benefit from some non-urgent support with your mental health.
 Different people can display different symptoms when it comes to mental health.
 If you aren't sure, speak to an adult you trust.